telerik/blazor-docs/knowledge-base/form-chrome-autofill.md

 }
 ````

 ## Solution

-When Chrome autofills the values in the fields in the form the `oninput` and `onfocus` events are not fired.
-This means that the browser does not notify the fields that their values have changed and thus the floating label remains inside the TelerikTextbox.
-To solve this you can either [Use the standard HTML label](#use-the-standard-html-label) or disable it altogether.

-### Use the standard HTML label
+To solve this appearance glitch, disable the floating label of the Telerik Textbox by removing its `Label` parameter.

-You can use the standard HTML `<label>` tag instead of the floating label that the TelerikTextbox provides.
+You can also add a standard HTML `<label>` element to have a label for your input.

 ````CSHTML
 @* Provide labels for the Textboxes *@